ECE-2024/ECE-250-Test-Cases/terminal.md

 `./setup.sh j1smith`

 ## Running your code remotely
-1. Run the command `./run.sh YOUR_WATID` in your terminal, replacing the capital words with your own values, to upload, compile, and run your code on the server.
+Run the command `./run.sh <YOUR_WATID>` in your terminal to upload, compile, and run your code on the server.
 If permission to run run.sh is denied, run the command 'chmod +x start.sh' in your terminal
 ### Example usages
 `./run.sh j1smith`